tdmartin102/ajrdatabase/README.md

   deleted as it should.
 Adding an object in a to-many does what it should even when there is no reverse relationships and all foreign key attributes are hidden.
-* As of 8/8/2012 This framework has been in beta testing for 3 or 4 weeks and at least for the simple case of using only a single editing context, it is working well with bug fixes as we go.
+* As of 4/5/2013 This framework has been used in a production environment with extensive usage for over a year.
+So, at least for the simple case of using only a single editing context, it is working well with bug fixes as we go.
 This is using the Oracle adaptor.

 Why?
 ----

-Because, for me at least, I have over 100 very database intensive applications that are stuck in Tiger because they rely upon Apple EOF 4.5.
-Wouldn't it be great, if I could plug in a new framework that replaces EOF and they just need minor tweaks to get them working on the current Apple OS?
+Because, for me at least, I had over 100 very database intensive applications that are were stuck in Tiger because they rely upon Apple EOF 4.5.
+I felt it would be great, if I could plug in a new framework that replaces EOF and they just need minor tweaks to get them working on the current Apple OS?
 Further, EOF is rather amazing in many ways and I know of nothing available that even comes close to the